apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 3. Update the contents of the `ext-air/` folder.
 4. Copy the new `cordova-2.4.0.js` into your project.
     - If playbook, then update the .js file in the `playbook/` folder.
-    - If BlackBerry10, then update the .js file in the `qnx/` folder.
+    - If BlackBerry 10, then update the .js file in the `qnx/` folder.
 5. Update your HTML to use the new `cordova-2.4.0.js` file.

 Updating the sample folder (ie, updating using the ant tools):